 It will depend on your current experience, but generally it takes between 6 -12 months to complete the submission.

-An enrolment fee is payable when you apply to become an Associate candidate.
+An assessment fee is payable when you apply to become an Associate candidate.
 This covers all the support materials, access to the online ethics module and test, access to the Assessment Resource Centre (ARC) where you will complete your submission, and the written assessment.
-A candidate subscription fee is payable every January to cover all the support materials and access to ARC up to the point you become qualified.
+A subscription fee is payable every January to cover up to the point you become qualified.

 RICS recognises certain qualifications and membership of professional bodies as giving exemptions to some of our entry or assessment requirements.